-At extrema, we define the tangent to be the weighted average of the vectors to neighboring images, giving preference to the vector on the higher energy side.
+At extrema, the tangent is defined to be the weighted average of the vectors to neighboring images, giving preference to the vector on the higher energy side.

-To determine only the saddle point instead of resolving the entire path, modifications to the involve the ``climbing image'' \cite{henkelmanClimbingImageNudged2000}, where the highest energy image has the spring force removed, and the parallel component inverted, which forces the image, identified as the ``climbing'' image to move uphill along the path to the saddle point.
+To converge rigorously on the saddle point, the highest energy image is turned into a ``climbing image'' \cite{henkelmanClimbingImageNudged2000}, where the spring force is removed, and the parallel component inverted.
+This forces the selected image, identified as the ``climbing'' image to move uphill along the path to the saddle point.

-The accuracy of the saddle configuration depends on the tangent approximation, which in turn derives from the neighboring images of the climbing image.
-To increase the resolution of images around the saddle without increasing the number of images, we may adjust the springs, either through geometric considerations \cite{asgeirssonNudgedElasticBand2021} or kinetic considerations \cite{mandelliModifiedNudgedElastic2021}.
+The accuracy of the saddle configuration for the CI-NEB calculations depends on the tangent approximation, which in turn derives from the neighboring images of the climbing image.
+To increase the resolution of images around the saddle without increasing the number of images, the springs can be adjusted, either through geometric considerations \cite{asgeirssonNudgedElasticBand2021} or kinetic considerations \cite{mandelliModifiedNudgedElastic2021}.

-The energy-weighted spring method \cite{asgeirssonNudgedElasticBand2021} used here, dynamically stiffens the spring constant in high-energy regions, concentrating the chain to enforce higher image densities where the PES curvature should be resolved most accurately.
+The energy-weighted spring method \cite{asgeirssonNudgedElasticBand2021} used here, dynamically stiffens the spring constant in high-energy regions, concentrating the chain to enforce higher image density near the saddle point.

-The quality of the initial path influences convergence speed and stability.
-Linear interpolations often produce unphysical atomic overlaps, particularly for complex or dense systems.
+The quality of the initial path influences convergence speed and stability for the NEB.
+Linear interpolations on atomic positions often produce unphysical atomic overlaps, particularly for complex or dense systems.
 To mitigate this without having to construct new paths for every system, improved initial paths in Cartesian Coordinates can be constructed, by using the Sequential Image Dependent Pair Potential (S-IDPP) method \cite{schmerwitzImprovedInitializationOptimal2024,smidstrupImprovedInitialGuess2014}.

-S-IDPP constructs the path by sequentially growing images from the reactant and product endpoints.
-It optimizes these intermediate images on a simplified auxiliary surface defined by interpolating the pairwise distances of bonded atoms in the endpoints.
-This procedure attempts to eliminate high-energy steric clashes before engaging computationally expensive DFT or MLIP forces.
+The S-IDPP constructs the path by sequentially growing images from the reactant and product endpoints.
+It optimizes these intermediate images on a simplified auxiliary surface defined by interpolating the pairwise distances of bonded atoms at the endpoints.
+This procedure attempts to eliminate high-energy steric clashes before engaging computationally intensive electronic structure or MLIP calculations.